KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 # Notes on groups

 The groups are called groups for simplicity's sake, but they are actually "remote controls", so they actually remote control all the assigned channel outputs.
 You can imagine it like pulling down the "Vocals" group is the same as pulling down by hand all the separate vocal channels we have.

 We have 8 groups:

 * Speaker
 * Vocals
 * Instr1-2
 * Instr3-5
 * Keyboard
 * Drums
 * Aux
 * FX

 ## Speaker

 This contains the headset microphone, and the pulpit microphone.
 Changing the level will change both, together.
 But usually we only have one of them enabled, so that's fine.

 ## Vocals

 This group fader sets the levels of all the vocal microphones.
 So, setting the level of this will change how much vocal the whole mix has.
 If you want to set the balance BETWEEN the vocalists, you can, and you should do that on the VOCALS layer by setting the individual vocal channel faders.

 ## Instr1-2

 This group fader sets the volume for Instrument 1 and Instrument 2.
 The idea is, that usually only one of them is used, so generally this is the lead guitar.

 ## Instr3-5

 This group fader sets the volume for ALL the other instrument cables (of course excluding the drums and the piano).
 The idea here is that, most of the time we only have one instrument, as we have seen in the previous group, but even if we have a second one, it will be between 3-5 depending on where the player prefers to stand/plug in.

 So generally this group is the "other instrument".

 In the rare case of having more instruments than 2 instruments, you want to set the level of this to 0, and manually adjust the balance on the INSTRUMENTS layer instead.

 <div style="page-break-after: always;"></div>

 ## Keyboard

 This sets the keyboard's volume only, it is not really a group, just a shorthand, to help set the keyboard volume easily.

 ## Drums

 We have 8 drum microphones, and this one sets them both, together as one up or down.

 ## Aux

 This sets the volumes of all the incoming signals, from both PCS.
 (There ar e two stereo 3.5mm jack "cable" coming out of the mixer, one is connected to the streaming pc, the other is dangling around the projection pc.)

 ## FX

 This sets how much effect(nowadays we only use reverbs) is being added to the mix.

 <div style="page-break-after: always;"></div>

 # Talkback

+<img alt="" src="assets/console/talkback.png"  height="153">

- * You can speak to the stage while holding the "**TALK A**" button.
+* Press and hold "**{TALK A}**" to speak to the stage.
- * Use "**TALK B**" if you want to talk to the stage AND the house too.
+* Press and hold "**{TALK B}**" to speak to the stage and the room too.
     * A memory device to remember which is which: you mostly want to talk to the stage only, and that is the most easily accessible button in the top left corner on the console.
- * Use the "**Talk level**" knob to set your volume.
+* Turn "**{Talk level}**" to set your volume.
 * The microphone is at the left bottom corner of the screen.

-<img alt="" src="assets/console/talkback.png"  height="153">

 # Tips and tricks

 ## Never "select" the group channels

 On the right half of the console, the first layer is the Groups/DCAs, that remote control other channels.